 \subsection{Safe Multi-Agent Reinforcement Learning}

-Safe RL has received increasing attention both from academics and industries.
-Most of the current RL methods are is based on the single agent setting, while safe MARL is still a relatively new area which has emerged in recent years.
-Little research has as yet been carried out that considers the safe multi-agent RL, which can be seen as a multi-agent CMDP problem.
-Safe multi-agent RL not only needs to consider the ego agent safety and other agents' safety, but also needs to take into account the ego agent reward and other agents' reward.
-In this section, we briefly introduce the safe multi-agent RL problem formulation (since merely few safe MARL methods are developed up to date, MARL problem formulation is not given in Section~\ref{section:review-background}), and some safe multi-agent RL methods are analysed in detail.
+Safe RL has received increasing attention both from academia and industry.
+However, most current RL methods are based on the single-agent setting.
+Safe MARL is still a relatively new area that has emerged in recent years.
+Little research has yet been carried out that considers the safe multi-agent RL, which can be seen as a multi-agent CMDP problem.
+Safe multi-agent RL not only needs to consider the ego agent's safety and other agents' safety, but also needs to take into account the ego agent's reward and other agents' reward.
+In this section, we briefly introduce the safe multi-agent RL problem formulation (since merely a few safe MARL methods are developed up to date, MARL problem formulation is not given in Section~\ref{section:review-background}), and some safe multi-agent RL methods are analyzed in detail.